niranjan190904/IJC437-UK-Rail-Passenger-Analysis/README.md

 3. Run the script in `scripts/01_exploration.R`.

 ## Research Questions
-1. How have UK rail passenger journeys changed over time, particularly around the COVID-19 period?
+1. How passengers journeys evolved across major UK rail operators after the covid 19?
-2. To what extent have major UK rail operators recovered passenger journeys after COVID-19?
+2. What was the consequences of the covid 19 shock across different operators?
-3. Are there differences in recovery patterns between operators?
+3. What is the major concern of post covid recovery deferred between operators?

 ## Methods
 - Data cleaning and preprocessing (removal of metadata, handling suppressed values)